sonqh/netflix-clone-backend/README.md

 # Netflix Clone

 A Netflix clone built with Node.js, Express, TypeScript, and Docker.
+This project aims to replicate the core functionalities of Netflix, including user authentication, movie and TV show browsing, and search capabilities.
+It leverages The Movie Database (TMDB) API to fetch movie and TV show data.

 ## Table of Contents